Nadal reaches Paris Masters quarters, chasing elusive title

 Thompson found his range in the second set, hitting a couple of big winners down the line and forcing a set point with Nadal serving at 6-5.
 After a decent second serve, Nadal saved it after a long rally.

+“He played well, so I give credit to him.
+He started to change directions very well with the serve, hitting the right spots,” Nadal said.
+“Then he’s super fast from the baseline, returning some very difficult balls.”

-Thompson threw his racket onto the ground in frustration after losing the next point and Nadal’s sharp backhand volley at the net took it into a tiebreaker.
+But Thompson threw his racket onto the ground in frustration after losing the next point and Nadal’s sharp backhand volley at the net took it into a tiebreaker.

 The unseeded Australian saved one match point with his third ace of the tiebreaker, but on the next opportunity Nadal pushed his opponent to the back of the court and Thompson’s forehand sank into the net.